8. 100 BCE - 100 CE Women and the Han Empire

 Admonitions for Women highlights the need for balance and harmony in the home, especially between a husband and wife.
 She wrote: “The Way of Husband and Wife is associated with yin and yang and reaches to godliness; surely it is an expansive principle of Heaven and Earth and the greatest form of conjugation among human relationships.”
 For Ban Zhao, the yin and yang of marriage are expressed through the authority and control of the man and the righteous service of the woman.
 If either spouse is not fulfilling their role the home will fall into conflict and despair.

 Finally, the girl’s birth should be marked with fasting and an announcement of her arrival to the ancestors she will grow up to honor.
 All of these practices establish a girl’s place in her family right from the start.
-No pressure, little girl!

 Admonitions for Women highlights the need for balance and harmony in the home, especially between a husband and wife.
 She wrote: “The Way of Husband and Wife is associated with yin and yang and reaches to godliness; surely it is an expansive principle of Heaven and Earth and the greatest form of conjugation among human relationships.”
 For Ban Zhao, the yin and yang of marriage are expressed through the authority and control of the man and the righteous service of the woman.
 If either spouse is not fulfilling their role the home will fall into conflict and despair.

 Finally, the girl’s birth should be marked with fasting and an announcement of her arrival to the ancestors she will grow up to honor.
 All of these practices establish a girl’s place in her family right from the start.
-No pressure, little girl!

-So, what do we make of the legacy of Ban Zhao?
-She was a woman who lived an unusual and amazing life and she fought for the equal education of girls.
+Ban Zhao was a woman who lived an unusual and amazing life.
+She fought for the equal education of girls.
 She even oversaw the education of the Empress Deng and supported that woman while she was at the height of her power.
-Clearly, Ban Zhao did not believe that all women were to be held back.
-At the same time, she decided the best preparation for a Chinese woman’s future was to remember her lowly place in the world and do her best to sacrifice herself for everyone around her.
+But she also decided the best preparation for a Chinese woman’s future was to remember her lowly place in the world and do her best to sacrifice herself for everyone around her.

 Why did these women stand the test of time, and how are they symbolic of their time or region?
 How can their stories be applied to modern female leadership?
 What stories have we lost?
 What were the likely experiences of average women?
 And how would they have viewed these brave women?